 The AHN CHNA Steering Committee, composed of interdisciplinary representatives from each of the hospitals as well as service leaders, reviewed primary data and secondary data sources to identify community needs and trends.
-Building on the needs identified in the previous cycle and the accomplishments of the previous implementation strategies, the community needs were assessed to identify continued gaps in services, changes in population health status, and areas in need of further effort and support.
-Those discussions served as a basis for prioritizing the 2021 community needs and the deployment of resources and community assets to meet those needs.
+The community needs were identified by changes in population health status and areas in need of further effort and support.
+The discussions served as a basis for prioritizing the 2021 community needs and the deployment of resources and community assets to meet those needs.